 New work is to commence to modernise our approach to the regulation through food standards of chemical residues in food.
 In this work we aim to remove inconsistencies with other regulatory tools and international standards.

 Providing advice and coordinating regulatory responses

-Confidence in our food supply is also a product of effective response systems that remove unsafe food from sale quickly and ensure a rapid response to food-related disease incidents.
-Strong and cooperative relationships between the incident response coordinator, the enforcement agencies and food businesses are essential to a system that effectively communicates to the public.
+Confidence in our food supply is also a product of effective response systems that remove unsafe food from sale quickly and ensure a rapid response to food-related incidents.
+Strong and cooperative relationships between the incident response coordinator, the enforcement agencies and food businesses are essential to an effective system.

 To drive continued improvement in this cooperative system, we have developed a food safety culture partnership.
 This partnership brings industry, enforcement agencies and FSANZ together to promote effective food safety culture in food businesses.
-In 2018‒19 we will continue working with our partners on the partnership and promoting resources to businesses.
-We will also run an exercise to test the national incident management system and business’s capacity to respond effectively.
+In 2019–20 we will continue working on the partnership and promoting our resources to businesses.
+We will also run an exercise to test the national incident management system and businesses’ capacity to respond effectively.

 This year we will play a leading role in developing work to reduce the level of foodborne illness in Australia.
 We will also commence a substantial project to revise the Australia-only food safety standards, in Chapters 3 and 4 of the Code, and related microbiological limit standards.